Legal affairs of the Tate brothers: United Kingdom

 According to the lawyer representing the accusers, Matthew Jury, they received information that Andrew had told Adin Ross he planned to flee Romania, and requested British police have him detained.
-Jury also called on Piers Morgan and Tucker Carlson to no longer give Andrew a platform, or otherwise to "properly interrogate him on the allegations", describing the spread of disinformation over the allegations in the UK and elsewhere as damaging.
+Jury also called on Piers Morgan and Tucker Carlson to no longer give Andrew a platform or otherwise to "properly interrogate him on the allegations," describing the spread of disinformation over the allegations in the UK and elsewhere as damaging.

 In May 2025 the Crown Prosecution Service brought 21 charges against the Tates, including rape, actual bodily harm and human trafficking.
 Holborn Adams, the law firm representing the brothers, confirmed they would be returning to the UK to face the charges after Romanian legal proceedings.

+In March 2026 the Hertfordshire Constabulary, whose investigations in 2015 led to Andrew Tate's first arrest, announced that they would be reinvestigating the reports of rape and sexual assault made in 2014 and 2015.
+This announcement was made a day after the Independent Office for Police Conduct (IOPC), an independent police watchdog organisation, announced that they would be investigating members of the constabulary for alleged misconduct and "failures to investigate properly" the criminal reports filed against Andrew.

+In July 2026, the Tate brothers were both arrested in Miami by US Marshals under a sealed warrant from the UK.
+The UK Crown Prosecution Service announced they are seeking extradition of the brothers to the United Kingdom for pending charges, for Andrew Tate of "seven further counts of rape, three counts of arranging or facilitating trafficking for sexual exploitation, three counts of assault occasioning actual bodily harm and 19 additional charges for offences relating to indecent images of a child and extreme pornography", and for Tristan Tate "one count of sexual assault, two counts of rape and three counts of arranging or facilitating trafficking for sexual exploitation".

 United States

+Case regarding extradition to the UK

+On 18 July 2026, the Tate brothers were arrested by US Marshals after an extradition request by UK authorities.

+On 27 August 2026, "day One" of a hearing took place in federal court to determine whether the brothers will remain detained while extradition hearings take place.
+The brothers are detained as of September.
+The brothers have separate court cases, however they are sharing the same team of lawyers (as of Q3 2026).
+The judge is Lauren Louis.